bug400/pyilper/INSTALL.md

 pyILPER requires:

-* Python 3.5 or higher
+* Python 3.5 or higher (Python 3.10 is not supported at the moment)
 * QT 5.6 or higher
 * PyQt compatible to the Python and Qt version
 * The Python bindings for either Qt Webkit or Qt Webengine